morta123456/Wine_Quality_Prediction/README.md

 - Preprocess and standardize features
 - Train, tune, and evaluate an XGBoost model
 - Visualize key feature importances

+## 📈 Results
+- XGBoost achieved a classification accuracy of **91%** on the test set.
+- Top predictive features: Residual Sugar, Fixed Acidity, and Citric Acid.

 ## 🛠 Tech stack
 - 🐍 Python 3.8+